ray-winkelman/redshift-ark-config/README.md

 ## Introduction
-The RedShift Ark server hosts The Center DLC map using the configuration files in this repository.
-We host a combination of popular - and not-so popular - mods.
+The RedShift Ark server rotates and hosts survivors on official maps using the configuration files in this repository.
+We improve the Ark experience with an interesting combination of popular and supported mods.

 ## Active Mods